kaguyalol/Stanford-CS145-Introduction-to-Databases/Recaps/recap6.md

 ## Recap 6

 1. Transaction
-  - A group of operations that need to be performed together
+  - A group of operations that need to be performed together, executed atomically
     * relation
       `Flights(fltNo, fltDate, seatNo, seatStatus)`
     * query